BobGenom/arduino_sketches/RCX2_IR_Programmer1/README.md

-RCX2_IR_Programmer1
+Lego Brick RCX2 IR Programmer1
 ================

-Arduino based RCX2 Programmer to be used with lejosfirmdl.exe
+Arduino based RCX2 Programmer to be used with lejosfirmdl.exe.
+No soldering is needed.

 Hardware layout for the RCX Programmer.